Neostera/classic/privacy.md

-# Smile Privacy Policy
+# RamBot Privacy Policy

-Last updated and effective: July 2, 2020
+Last updated and effective: February 10, 2021

 This privacy policy applies to the Discord bot....